Randall-Ryan/Docker-Project/README.md

 # Randy Client/Server Docker Project

-## This is a personal project demonstating a simple client/server connection setup with docker
+## This is a personal project demonstating a simple client/server connection setup with docker-compose

 ### Step 1: Clone this repo and open project: